 Disney Plus Gift Subscriptions are available at the yearly $69.99 tier, and make an ideal last-minute gift.
 You can buy Disney+ Gift Subscriptions here.

 Our verdict?
 Disney Plus is worth it, but mostly if you have kids

-Disney Plus is slightly a more specialist offering than Netflix, aimed at fans of Disney, Marvel and Star Wars.
-It doesn't have the adult content or variety you'll find on other streaming services, but that's okay, because inevitably you'll find something you want to watch on here.
+Disney Plus is slightly a more specialist offering than Netflix, aimed primarily at fans of Disney, Marvel, Pixar and Star Wars.
+It doesn't have the adult content or variety you'll find on other streaming services – unless you live outside the US and have access to Star – but that's okay, because inevitably you'll find something you want to watch on here.

 The archive of Disney Plus content is amazing, and for Disney fans, that's reason enough to subscribe.
-If you've got children, too, the service is more of a no-brainer, and international subscribers who get Star may find the service more versatile.
+If you've got children, too, the service is more of a no-brainer – especially for international subscribers who get Star, and will find the service more versatile.

 The next year will be crucial for Disney Plus.
-Its initial offering of original shows has been solid, but slow, with many of its best series coming long after launch.
-In a few years, though, with a regular rotation of Star Wars and Marvel shows to enjoy every few months, subscribing is going to be essential.
+Its initial offering of original shows has been solid, but slow, with only one of its tentpole shows (The Mandalorian, WandaVision, Loki) debuting new episodes at any one time.
+In a few years, though, with a regular rotation of Star Wars and Marvel shows to enjoy every few months, subscribing is going to become essential.